delanoquirino/CineMovie/README.md

 # CineMovie
-Project with React, consuming the TMDB API using fetch.
+Project with Next.js, consuming the TMDB API using fetch.

 ### Demo